caraya/typography-sass/maps/SASS-maps-typography.md

 ```
 Although line-height values can be defined using any valid CSS unit (percentages, pixels, ems, etc.), "unitless" values are recommended and preferred.

 We then modify the mixin to include line height when generating the CSS.
+We do it using the [nth](http://sass-lang.com/documentation/Sass/Script/Functions.html#nth-instance_method) SASS function as it allow us to get a given element in a list, in this case the second element that correspond to line-height.

+In order to make sure that there is a value for our line-height attribute, we test if the element in the map has more than one value (its length is greater than 1) and only add line-height if this is true.

 ```sass